February 20, 2012, Christopher D. Carroll Equiprobable

-Economic agents face risks of many kinds, some of which may be correlated with each other.
-A stock broker, for example, is likely to earn a salary bonus that is positively correlated with the performance of the stock market; if the broker also has personal stock investments, his financial wealth and labor income will be positively correlated.
+Economic agents face risks of many kinds, which may mutually covary.
+A stock broker, for example, is likely to earn a salary bonus that is positively related to the performance of the stock market; if that broker also has personal stock investments, his financial wealth and labor income will be positively correlated.

 Consider a consumer who faces both a risk to transitory noncapital income1